hyungmogu/ctci/README.md

 ## Work Summary

+### December 18th, 2018
+1. Worked on first part of ['Social Graph'](https://youtu.be/h30F6Aima7k) problem in system design for Pramp

 ### December 17th, 2018
 1. Worked on fourth part of ['Scale on the Cloud'](https://youtu.be/qaPE3vt0i64) problem in system design for Pramp